Managing your cancer care if you test positive to COVID-19

 Some organisations have developed information and useful tips to help you prepare for and manage your care if you are diagnosed with COVID-19:

 - CreakyJoints and Global Healthy Living Foundation (GHLF) Australia: COVID-19 self-care guide.
 This resource provides pre-planning information about self-managing COVID-19 for people with chronic health conditions.

 - The Royal Australian College of General Practitioners (RACGP): Managing COVID-19 at home with assistance from your general practice.
-This guide provides information to assist people with COVID-19 to manage their symptoms at home in collaboration with their general practice.
+This guide provides information to assist people with COVID-19 to manage their mild to moderate symptoms at home in collaboration with their general practice.

-For more information on COVID-19 treatments, including newly approved oral treatments for COVID-19, visit the following information on the Australian Government Department of Health website.
+For more information on COVID-19 treatments, including newly approved oral treatments for COVID-19, visit the following information on the Australian Government Department of Health and Aged Care website: